 Sounds great, right?
 Yes and no. You can rest assured that your treatment has been authorized by a licensed dentist, but it won’t have the benefit of an orthodontist’s specially-trained eye for dental alignment.

-By comparison, Candid, byte, and Smilelove work exclusively with orthodontists who create and oversee your treatment plan from start to finish.
+By comparison, Candid and byte work exclusively with orthodontists who create and oversee your treatment plan from start to finish.
 After completing dental school, Orthodontists receive two extra years of specialized training focused on correcting misalignments of the teeth and jaw.
 The skill and experience of the person directing your plan can significantly impact your treatment outcome.
 Worst-case scenario, accepting treatment from a less experienced professional could leave you with an annoying bite issue that requires more work down the road.

 Align Technology (makers of Invisalign) will no longer produce SmileDirectClub’s clear aligners.
 This concerns us.